Jesse,

 I decided that I needed light for safety and for seeing at night so killed two birds with one light, found a 12v waterproof flexible led strip on ebay and spiraled it down a pvc pipe.

-It's ridiculously bright as you can see by the photo's Since these pic's I have been more ridiculous and added more leds
+Since these pic's I have been more ridiculous and added more leds

 here's an updated pic